cfe-lab/Kive/INSTALL.md

 1. Python 2.x (version 2.7 or higher) - unfortunately we do not support Python 3.x.
 2. Django (version 1.6 or higher)

+It also requires the [Expect automation tool](http://sourceforge.net/projects/expect/) to run some configuration steps.

 Source code or binaries for Python can be obtained from the official website, [python.org](www.python.org).
 Most *nix distributions (including OS X) come with some version of Python.

 Instructions for downloading and installing Django can be found at [djangoproject.com](https://www.djangoproject.com/download/).